Hussein-Ali Montazeri: 21 December

-As the funeral procession ended, security forces poured into the city, blocking roads to the Ayatollah's house and tearing down posters of the Ayatollah.
-Mourners were reported to have thrown stones at police who tried to stop them chanting pro-Montazeri slogans.
-Mourners responded defiantly when ordered by loudspeaker not to chant, breaking into shouts of "Ya Hossein, Mir Hossein" in support of Mir Hossein Mousavi.
+As the funeral procession ended, security forces poured into the city, blocking roads to the Ayatollah's house and tearing down posters of him.
+Mourners were reported to have thrown stones at police, who tried to stop them chanting pro-Montazeri slogans.
+Mourners responded defiantly when ordered by loudspeaker not to chant, breaking into shouts of "Ya Hossein, Mir Hossein" in support of him.
 When a crowd of pro-government supporters chanted back: "I will give my life for the supreme leader," they were booed by mourners, a witness said.
-The security forces prevented the Ayatollah's family from holding a planned memorial ceremony in the grand mosque of Qom following the funeral.
+The security forces prevented the Ayatollah's family from holding a memorial ceremony in the grand mosque of Qom following the funeral.

-According to the reformist website Kalameh, men on motorbikes, believed to be Ahmadinejad supporters, attacked the car carrying Mir Hossein Mousavi back from Qom to Tehran.
-They insulted Mousavi, smashed the back window and injured one of his aides.

-There were also protests in Najafabad, birthplace of Ayatollah Montazeri.
-Internet videos showed protesters waving green banners and chanting, “Dictator, dictator, Montazeri is alive!” and “Oh Montazeri, your path will be followed even if the dictator shoots us all!”
+According to the reformist site Kalameh, men on motorbikes, believed to be Ahmadinejad supporters, attacked the car carrying Mousavi back from Qom to Tehran.
+They insulted Mousavi, smashed the back window and injured an aide.
+There were also protests in Najafabad, birthplace of Montazeri.
+Videos showed protesters waving green banners and chanting, “Dictator, dictator, Montazeri is alive!” and “Oh Montazeri, your path will be followed even if the dictator shoots us all!”